EDPB Schrems II Guidance: GDPR Data Transfers to Third Countries

 According to the EDPB recommendations, the following six-step process will ensure GDPR-compliant data transfers:

-1. Assess your transfers.
-You, as a data controller, have to know how your data flows from a server to server from the moment you collect it to the moment of destruction.
+You, as a data controller, have to know how your data flows from server to server from the moment you collect it to the moment of destruction.
 Among other things, you have to know at what point, how and why you collect it, how and why you process it, who processes it for you, and for how long you retain it.

 Aside from your data processors, do not forget to check out their sub-processors, since they get to access your data, too.

-2. Verify the transfer tools your transfer relies on.
-When EDPB says “tools for transferring of data”, they mean legal basis for doing so.
-GDPR prescribes multiple such legal bases, including adequacy decision, SCCs, binding corporate rules, user’s consent, user’s vital interest, public interest, and few others.
+When EDPB says “tools for transferring of data”, they mean a legal basis for doing so.
+GDPR prescribes multiple such legal bases, including adequacy decisions, SCCs, binding corporate rules, user’s consent, user’s vital interest, public interest, and a few others.
 You can read more about it here.
-The key to conducting the second steps well is to determine on what basis you transfer data to each of your data processors or sub-processors.
+The key to conducting the second step well is to determine on what basis you transfer data to each of your data processors or sub-processors.

 Processing data in the EU or in a third country for which the EU has an adequacy decision is free.
 It means that the EU has assessed and approved the level of data protection in such a third country.